 The Parthenon © Nathan Hughes Hamilton

-The old town of Lindos is a labyrinth of winding, picturesque streets where visitors can get happily lost for hours browsing through the quaint little shops which display a variety of goods, including clothes, jewellery, pottery, leather goods and traditional crafts.
-This area is great for souvenir and gift shopping.
-There are also some simple resort stores catering to the needs of tourists, and during summer a number of stalls and kiosks spring up selling beach basics and snacks.
+Lindos is a labyrinth of winding, picturesque streets, where visitors can get happily lost for hours browsing quaint little shops.
+Indeed, this area is great for souvenir shopping.
+There are also some simple resort stores catering to tourists.

-Lindos is a great destination for families or couples seeking a romantic retreat but youngsters set on partying may be disappointed by the fairly sedate nightlife.
-Like all popular Greek resorts Lindos can get very crowded in summer.
+Youngsters set on partying may be disappointed by the fairly sedate nightlife.
+The area can get very crowded in summer, like all popular Greek resorts.